beshu/sword/README.md

     >> http://localhost:1111 to see your project.
     >> CTRL+C to stop.

-Now you need to install all basic gems used for compiling templates, if you haven't got any.
+Now you need to stop it and install all basic gems used for compiling templates, if you haven't got any.
 Do it using the `--install` flag:

 ```sh